 Student Internships & Volunteer Opportunities

 The Center for the Environment works with students in arranging internships that often help them land a job after graduation.
-Catawba students have had internships with city planning and land management departments, land trusts, local companies that want to move toward sustainable practices, non-profits that want to implement internationally recognized environmental management systems or earn the U.S. Green Building Council’s LEED certification.
-One even worked as an intern with the Architecture and Engineering Department at Disney World in Orlando, Fla.
+Catawba students have had internships with city planning and land management departments, land trusts, local companies that want to move toward sustainable practices, and non-profits that want to implement internationally recognized environmental management systems or earn the U.S. Green Building Council’s LEED certification.
+One student even worked as an intern with the Architecture and Engineering Department at Disney World in Orlando, Florida.